Residency for tuition purposes: RESIDENCY GLOSSARY

 Military DD-214: Military discharge papers.
 This document is used to provide proof of service and the character of discharge.

-One-year rule: Name of the undergraduate policy that most students are able to reclassify under.
-The one-year rule is primarily based upon 12 continuous months of physical presence in Utah prior to the term that a student would like to reclassify.
-It requires documentation of a Utah driver's license, vehicle registration, and Utah voter registration.
+One Year Rule: The nickname of the Undergraduate Policy, which is the policy that most students use to reclassify their residency.
+The One Year Rule is primarily based upon 12 continuous months of physical presence in Utah prior to the term that a student would like to reclassify.
+It requires documentation of a Utah driver's license, vehicle registration, and voter registration, along with financial independence on federal taxes.

 Post Submission Form: Form that is used to submit supporting documents after a residency application has already been submitted.

-Proof of Physical Presence: Any documentation that shows the requirement of a presence in Utah.
-This can include university enrollment, employment, or bank statements with purchases in Utah.
+Proof of Physical Presence: Any accepted documentation that shows the requirement of a presence in Utah.
+This can include educational enrollment, employment, or bank statements with purchases made in person in Utah every six days or fewer.
 Any proof or physical presence can be used as a Utah tie, but this does not work vice versa.
 For example, lease agreements and utility bills do not prove physical presence.

 Residency Addendum: Form that is used for clarification of a student’s initial residency status.
 This form gives our office more information to work with when coding a student's whose status is unclear from the information given on their admission application.